vivitt/dev-training/find-minimal-average.md

 The goal of this exercise is to write a function that receives an array of integers and returns the first index of the slice with the minimal average sum.
+The average sum is calculated by dividing the sum of the elements by the number of elements in the slice.

-The average sum is calculated as the sum of the elements divided by the number of elements in a possible slice.
+First, store the length of the given array in a variable.

-First, store the given array's length in a variable.
+Next, create a new array to store the prefix sums of all the elements in the original array.

-Create a new array to store the prefix sums for all the elements in the first array.
+Then, create two variables: one to store the current minimum average of a slice, and another to store the index of the starting slice.
+Initialize these variables with the average of the sum of all elements and the index 0.

-Then iterate trought the array elements and calculate the min average for each posible slice.
+Now, iterate through the array and calculate the minimum average for each possible slice.
+If the average is smaller than the last minimum average, update the value and the index.
+Return the last stored index value.

 ```
 function solution(A) {